Adredrs23/rust-pub-sub/docs/aggregator.md

 4. **API Enhancements**
    - Add filtering and pagination for large datasets
    - Implement WebSocket for real-time updates
-   - Add authentication for API access
+   - Add per-endpoint authentication for more granular access control